Hardwood vs LVP vs Laminate Flooring: A Practical Comparison for NJ Homes

 LVP has improved a lot.
 High-quality products can look very convincing, though they still feel different underfoot.
 A good underlayment makes it quieter and softer.

 Laminate can look good, but the surface often feels harder and less natural up close.
-If the subfloor is not flat, it can feel hollow or louder when walked on.
+If the subfloor isn't flat, it can feel hollow or louder when walked on.

 Best flooring by room